Accounting and Finance Association of Australia and New Zealand: Notable members

 Professor Kenneth Trotman is a life member of AFAANZ and was appointed a Member of the Order of Australia (AM) for his work in accounting education.
 Professor Trotman is an internationally published professor at the Business School in the University of New South Wales and was inducted to the Australian Accounting Hall of Fame in 2011.

 AFAANZ member Roger Simnett delivered the first plenary session at the AFAANZ annual conference in 2019.
 Simnett is a Scientia accounting professor at the University of New South Wales Business School as well as the chair and CEO of the Australian Auditing and Assurance Standards Board.
 He has over 80 publications in a number of well-regarded journals including The Accounting Review, Accounting, and Organizations and Society.
 In 2011, he was awarded the Outstanding Contribution to Accounting & Finance Practice award and in 2015 was awarded the Outstanding Contribution to Accounting & Finance Research Literature award, both by AFAANZ.

+Emeritus Professor Jayne Godfrey is a life member of AFAANZ and received an Australian Centenary Medal for her work, as well as the 2008 AFAANZ award for Outstanding Contributions to Accounting and Finance Practice.

 The Australian president of AFAANZ is Jacqueline Birt and the New Zealand president is Tom Scott.